-8. The TCI Authorities have revised the Suspicious Activity Reporting form, which has been was circulated with attached guidance notes on August 10, 2009.
-Since the revised form has been issued, there have been two further meetings with industry representatives (August 14, 2009), which included the handling of Suspicious Activity Reports (SARs).
-Another seminar is planned for September 2009 to address the new form.
+6. The TCI Authorities revised the Suspicious Activity Reporting form and distributed it with attached guidance notes on August 10, 2009.
+Since the issuance of the revised form there were two further meetings with industry representatives (August 14, 2009), which included the handling of Suspicious Activity Reports (SARs).
+More recently, a general AML/CFT training is being planned for the coming months and one of the proposed agenda items will focus on STR reporting.
 While the recommendation pertaining to the standardization of SAR forms and guidance has been met, with regard to the timely filing of the SARs a review of the Guidance shows that the provision for filing states as follows: 'A SAR should be made as soon as the knowledge or suspicion that criminal proceeds exist has arisen, especially if consent may be required, or at the earliest opportunity thereafter'.
 This does not appear to narrow the Examiners concerns that the time frame given by the POCO was too broad; with the industry interpreting it to mean time periods that ranged from 24 to 30 days Accordingly, this aspect of the Examiners' recommendation has not been met.
+Additionally, the Authorities have not indicated whether any guidance was given with regard to the reporting of unusual transactions.